Introducing the Open City Friends print commission

-David Knight celebrates the Lammas Green Community Hall in the first of an annual print commission made to thank Open House Friends for supporting the charity.
+David Knight celebrates the Lammas Green Community Hall in a print commission made to thank Open City Friends for supporting the charity.

 WhatsApp Image 2020-07-25 at 17.43.09 (1).jpeg

-Back in April, we put out a call for help - with Covid-19 stopping almost all of our sources of income, we turned to those who have enjoyed and believed in our work for the past three decades for support.
-Little did we know that by August we would have passed the 500 mark - we are hugely thankful to all of you for responding to our call.
+During the pandemic, we put out a call for help - with Covid-19 stopping almost all of our sources of income, we turned to those who have enjoyed and believed in our work for the past three decades for support.
+Little did we know how many of you would respond - we are hugely thankful to all of you for supporting our work.

-One of the ways in which we are thanking you for this generous commitment is with the annual commission of a limited-edition print celebrating the themes of the festival, which will be delivered to all of our Open House Friends.
-This year, we are hugely pleased to announce a commission by Dr David Knight, co-founder of the Bethnal Green-based architecture studio DK-CM.
+One of the ways in which we are thanking you for this generous commitment is with this commission of a limited-edition print celebrating the themes of the festival, which will be delivered to all of our Open House Friends.
+We are hugely pleased to announce a commission by Dr David Knight, co-founder of the Bethnal Green-based architecture studio DK-CM.

 Celebrating the unassuming, ‘ordinary’ architecture that we may not realise is just around the corner, Knight has drawn the community hall of Lammas Green, a 1957 local authority housing estate in Sydenham Hill designed by McMorran and Whitby.
 Clustered around a village green, three terrace blocks are buffered from the road by larger blocks of flats, with the community hall slotting into this ensemble.
 The estate was Grade II listed in 1998.